oneconvergence/dkube-examples/insurance/monitoring/monitoring-ui.md

  The Pipeline will create a new Deployment.
 It will be at the top of the Deployment list.

- > **_Note:_** The Deployment ID will be required during the Monitor Creation section.
+ > **Note** The Deployment ID will be required during the Monitor Creation section.
 The ID is available using the following steps:

  - Select the Deployment Name
  - The Deployment ID will is at the top of the screen.
 It is of the form "dkube-insurance-pl-xxxxxx".